dothq/browser/README.md

 Please head over to our Wiki page for build instructions if you are planning to hack Dot.

+## Notes
+* If loading a page takes around 20 or more seconds to load, disable your Anti-virus or create an exception.

 ## Support

 For support, join our support discord server.